Upcoming Auditions for Broadway On

 sing with music.
 You can choose any Broadway show tune or old

-standard song.
+standard song - or a song from the show we're auditioning.
 A new popular song you hear on the radio isn't

 usually a good choice.
 You must bring either sheet music for the

-song or CD without vocals (like a Karaoke version).
-We don't have
+song or a CD without vocals (like a Karaoke version), or the music

-MP3 or iPod capability at this time.
+on your MP3 player or phone.
 We have some suggestions about

 finding songs and music on our FAQ page.